-Expenditures of CFCs are reported in the City's basic financial statements as operating expenses or debt service payments in the Airport enterprise fund.
-CFC expenditures agree or can be reconciled with the amounts reported in the City's basic financial statements.
+Expenses of CFCs are reported in the Airport's basic financial statements as operating expenses or debt service payments.
+CFC expenses agree or can be reconciled with the amounts reported in the Airport's basic financial statements.

 (4) IMPACTS OF THE COVID-19 PANDEMIC